Acquisitions and transfers of control for cable and competitive telecommunications providers

-Defend national provider of cable services against claims for Internet access service fees
+Defend national ISP against claims for Internet access service fees

 Lead counsel for national provider of broadband services against claims of cities seeking payment of local franchise fees on revenue received by the cable provider from its provision of broadband Internet access service.
 (State S. Ct.
 2008, State Ct.
 App.
 2010)

 Defense against imposition of taxes for cable service provider

 Defended client against an attempt by the City of Eugene, Ore., to impose $14 million in taxes on revenues from cable modem services when such taxes are barred by the Internet Tax Freedom Act.
 Prevailed at bench trial.

 Digital media service licensing, distribution and regulatory arrangements for Kangaroo Media